Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 .. image:: /assets/images/Documentation/bags_supported_patterns.png

-Usually, the layers of the pallet are organized such that the orientation of the bag pattern alternates from layer to layer, flipping horizontally or vertically (depending on the pattern) from the previous layer.
+Typically, the layers of the pallet are organized such that the orientation of the bag pattern alternates from layer to layer, flipping horizontally or vertically (depending on the pattern) from the previous layer.